MrBroccoliJP/MatrixChrono/README.md

 This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)** Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)

-Matrix Chrono © 2025 by João Fernandes is licensed under Creative Commons Attribution-NonCommercial 4.0 International
+MatrixChrono © 2025 by João Fernandes is licensed under Creative Commons Attribution-NonCommercial 4.0 International

 To view a copy of this license, visit: http://creativecommons.org/licenses/by-nc/4.0/